jaketon121/Reading-Project/Own the Day, Own Your Life - Aubrey Marcus.md

 So we’re gonna make sure you look sexy, by focusing on building a healthy body that is going to enable you to be the hero in any story you want to write.
 The foundation for this is going to be unconventional training.

+#  CrossFit
+The bottom line is that CrossFit can be a fun, crazy workout that will get you in shape and introduce you to a community.
+But be careful.
+Use your own discretion about what you should and shouldn’t do.
+If it doesn’t feel right, don’t do it.
+Remember, it’s training, and as good as it feels to put your name on the board, it feels worse to put your name on the sign-in sheet at the ER and not be able to train for a while.
+If you are going to do CrossFit, own the workout yourself.
+Listen to your body, do what you feel like you should do, and don’t get caught up and in over your head.